HimoriK/computer-science/README.md

 - *Advanced CS*: corresponds roughly to the final year of a computer science curriculum, taking electives according to the student's interests
 - *Final Project*: a project for students to validate, consolidate, and display their knowledge, to be evaluated by their peers worldwide

-**Process**.
-Students can work through the curriculum alone or in groups, in order or out of order.
-- We recommend doing all courses in Core CS, only skipping a course when you are certain that you've already learned the material previously.
-- For simplicity, we recommend working through courses (especially Core CS) in order from top to bottom, as they have already been [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting) by their prerequisites.
-- Courses in Advanced CS are electives.
-Choose one subject (e.g. Advanced programming) you want to become an expert in and take all the courses under that heading.
-You can also create your own custom subject, but we recommend getting validation from the community on the subject you choose.

 # Curriculum

 **version**: `8.0.0` (see [CHANGELOG](CHANGELOG.md))